evoknow/mug/README.md

 1. The --build should not lose existing meta data and stats
 1. Playlist support: create/modify/delete playlists
 1. Tag support: create/modify/delete tags for songs and playlist
+1. Add --copy playlist /path to allow copying the playlist to a /path (e.g. USB device)
+1. If a song/tag exists, do not allow same title/tag to be used for creating a new playlist (BUG)

 ## AUTOMATIC PLAYLIST:
 * top{n} -- plays your top {n} songs based on stats